Mississippi Landmark Permits

 To Request an Archaeological/Burial Permit:

-Email the Chief Archaeologist a research design and proposal of your proposed project.
-Once it is received, it will be reviewed by the Archaeology and History Sites Section and submitted to the Permit Committee of the Board of Trustees for review and permitting.
+Email a research design and proposal of your proposed project to the chief Archaeologist at firstname.lastname@example.org.
+Once the proposal is received, it will be reviewed by the Archaeology and History Sites Section and submitted to the Permit Committee of the Board of Trustees for review and permitting.
 The Permit Committee meets every second Thursday of each month.
 If approved, you will receive a permit via mail.
 Work may not proceed until a permit is received.